Essenceia/essenceia.github.io/content/projects/dev_board.md

 ### An anniversary present

-I met my wonderful husband over 10 years ago, we where high school love birds.
+I met my wonderful husband over 10 years ago, we were high school love birds.
 Today he is a talented low level `C` developer that writes kernels for fun.

 He likes targeting microcontrollers but was often disappointed by the lack of proper `JTAG`